Making Space with TRIZ

 - TRIZ may be used before or in place of visioning sessions

-- Build trust by acting to remove barriers
+- Build trust by acting all together to remove barriers

 Tips and Traps